There is always something in the curriculum to challenge everybody

 They use different sources of information to help them investigate the past both in depth and in overview, using dates and historical vocabulary to describe events, people and developments.
 They also learn that the past can be represented and interpreted in different ways.

-Personal, Social and Health Education (PSHE) is an intrinsic part of the curriculum.
+Personal, Social, Health and Citizenship Education (PSHCE) is an intrinsic part of the curriculum.
 It contributes to important outcomes for children, which we believe include; being healthy, staying safe, enjoying and achieving, making a positive contribution and achieving economic well-being.
-PSHE helps to give children and young people the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
+PSHCE helps to give children and young people the knowledge, skills and understanding they need to lead confident, healthy and independent lives.

 At Davidson we are lucky to have good Forest School sites nearby.